 Hope and Healing

-This year, we use Echo as our storytelling to help us relate to God’s story to discover meaning and develop fresh insights.
+This year we are using Echo as our storytelling to help us relate to God’s story to discover meaning and develop fresh insights.
 It is our prayer that you can engage with your family using creative writing, drawing, and conversation.

 Each student will need a journal to complete the weekly activities.
 If you need one at home, please contact Heather.